robmarkcole/tagbox_python/README.md

 ```
 You should see a message on startup `pretrained tags are disabled, only custom tags will be returned`

-# Image Selection
+# Limitations and Image Selection
+On the free plan, you can only train/tag 20 images, therefore you will probably want to limit use to binary classification, with 10 images for ON and 10 for OFF.
-Experiment with the images you use to teach tagbox.
-You want as many images as possible covering a broad range of views, magnifications, backgrounds etc. I noticed that when I taught a small number of images, that in some cases it was the background (a wooden floor) which was being identified by likely tags, not the subject!
+Experiment with the images you use to teach tagbox, as you want to cover a range of views, magnifications, backgrounds etc. I noticed that when I taught a small number of images, that in some cases it was the background (a wooden floor) which was being identified by likely tags, not the subject!